lrast/reference-organizer/readme.md

 ### Long term:
 - visual interface to relationships
     * topic and citation graph visualization
-- table view for pages including title, authors, journal, year
 - easy tools for moving / merging topics
 - dockerize to a local application
-- Far future: shareability, searchability of remote libraries
 - improve input interface
     * pdf ingestion: title, authors, references
     * importing from mendeley and session buddy records
         > important for populating the database
 - store page favicons
 - multiple entries for page, topic entry
+- Far future: shareability, searchability of remote libraries

 ### bugs:
 - 'maximum recursion depth' when there are subtopic loops
     * replace all recursive calls by graphql queries
-- pages that are tagged more than once are listed multiple times in the tables

 ### minor improvements:
 - improve URL origin testing